 - After midnight on the day of your procedure you may have no more than 24 ounces of tea, water, Propel or Gatorade, and you must stop drinking these liquids three hours before you check in at the facility.

 - Take your medications with only a sip of water no later than 3 hours prior to your check-in time.

-Tips to help with the preparation:
+Tips to help with preparing for a colonoscopy: